forgetsea/email_server/pubpro/readme.md

 2. find a directory
 eg: C:\Documents\project

+3. create '/outputs', 'temp', '/temp/sum' directory (Scripts may create for you)

-3. open terminal
+4. open terminal
 	a. press `win` + `R`
 	b. type `cmd`
 	you will find new terminal open

-4. in terminal create python virtual env
+5. in terminal create python virtual env
 	a. go to directory
 	b. create python virtual environment
 	c. go to environment dirctory